Homebrew/homebrew-bundle/Readme.md

 This provides a successful exit code if everything is up-to-date so is useful for scripting.

+### Exec

+Runs an external command within Homebrew's [superenv](https://github.com/Homebrew/homebrew/blob/master/share/doc/homebrew/Formula-Cookbook.md#superenv-notes) build environment:

+    $ brew bundle exec -- bundle install

+This sanitized build environment ignores unrequested dependencies, which makes sure that things you didn't specify in your `Brewfile` won't get picked up by commands like `bundle install`, `npm install`, etc. It will also add compiler flags which will help find keg-only dependencies like `openssl`, `icu4c`, etc.

 ### Restarting services

 You can choose whether `brew bundle` restarts a service every time it's run, or